-Although the single-family housing market has shown continued improvement since 2015 by many measures relative to the preceding decade, future turbulence in the residential mortgage market or financial markets and a lack of liquidity for mortgage-related securities may adversely affect the performance and market value of the Notes.
+Although the single-family housing market in general has shown continued improvement since 2015 relative to the preceding decade, future turbulence in the residential mortgage market or financial markets and a lack of liquidity for mortgage-related securities may adversely affect the performance and market value of the Notes.
 In addition to political events, continued concerns about the availability and cost of credit in the U.S. mortgage market generally, continued weakness in some regional U.S. real estate markets, downgrades in the long-term debt ratings of the United States and various Eurozone Nations, as well as the systemic impact of inflation or deflation, energy costs and geopolitical issues have contributed to market volatility and diminished expectations for the U.S. economy.
-Additional factors contributing to the general uncertainty in the prospects for growth in the U.S. economy include uncertainty in certain segments of employment market, government debt levels, prospective Federal Reserve policy shifts, continued withdrawal of government interventions in the financial markets, changing U.S. consumer spending patterns, and changing expectations for inflation and deflation.
-Income growth and unemployment levels affect borrowers' ability to repay mortgage loans, and there is risk that future economic activity could be weaker than anticipated.
+Additional factors contributing to the general uncertainty in the prospects for U.S. economic growth include uncertainty in certain segments of the employment market, government debt levels, prospective Federal Reserve policy shifts, continued withdrawal of government interventions in the financial markets, changing consumer spending patterns, and changing expectations for inflation and deflation.
+Income growth and unemployment levels affect borrowers' ability to repay mortgage loans, and there is a risk that future economic activity could be weaker than anticipated.
 See "- Governance and Regulation" below when considering the impact of regulation on Noteholders.

-In June 2016 the United Kingdom voted in favor of leaving the European Union and in March 2017, Article 50 of the Lisbon Treaty was invoked, commencing a two-year period of negotiations for the United Kingdom's withdrawal from the European Union.
+In June 2016, the United Kingdom voted in favor of leaving the European Union, and in March 2017, Article 50 of the Lisbon Treaty was invoked, commencing a two-year period of negotiations for the United Kingdom's withdrawal from the European Union.
 The withdrawal is currently scheduled for March 2019.
-We are unable to predict the impact of the United Kingdom's withdrawal from the European Union and any related considerations may have on the Notes, including the market value or the liquidity thereof in the secondary market, or the other parties to the transaction documents.
+We are unable to predict what impact the United Kingdom's withdrawal from the European Union may have on the Notes, including the market value or the liquidity thereof in the secondary market, or the parties to the transaction documents.

-Additionally, we are unable to predict the interest rate policies that may be adopted by the Federal Reserve.
+Additionally, we are unable to predict the policies that may be adopted by the Federal Reserve.
 In particular, it is possible that the Federal Reserve may increase rates at a faster rate than is currently expected.
-Moreover, the Federal Reserve's federal funds rate path is not the only factor that affects long-term interest rates.
 To the extent that interest rates continue to increase as a result of the Federal Reserve actions or otherwise, the availability of refinancing alternatives for the Reference Obligations may be reduced.

-Furthermore, a declining economic environment may affect the borrowers' timely payment of scheduled payments of principal and interest on the Reference Obligations and, accordingly, may increase the occurrence of delinquencies, Credit Events and Modification Events with respect to the Reference Obligations and adversely affect the amount of Liquidation Proceeds realized in connection with certain Credit Events.
-Further, the time periods to resolve defaulted mortgage loans may be lengthy, and those periods may be further extended due to borrower bankruptcies, related litigation and any federal and state legislative, regulatory or administrative actions or investigations.
+Furthermore, a declining economic environment may affect the borrowers' timely payment of principal and interest on the Reference Obligations and, accordingly, may increase the occurrence of delinquencies, Credit Events and Modification Events with respect to the Reference Obligations and adversely affect the amount of Liquidation Proceeds realized in connection with certain Credit Events.
+In addition, the time periods to resolve defaulted mortgage loans may be lengthy, and those periods may be further extended due to borrower bankruptcies, related litigation and any federal and state legislative, regulatory or administrative actions or investigations.

 Moreover, the secondary market for mortgage-related securities has experienced limited liquidity in recent years.
-These conditions could worsen in the future, adversely affecting the market value of mortgage-related securities.
-This could especially affect those that are more sensitive to prepayment or credit risk, and could adversely affect a Noteholder's ability to sell the Notes or the price such Noteholder receives for the Notes.
+These conditions could further deteriorate in the future, adversely affecting the market value of mortgage-related securities, especially those that are more sensitive to prepayment or credit risk, and could adversely affect a Noteholder's ability to sell the Notes or the market values of the Notes.